spatialos/gdk-for-unity/docs/content/testing/testing-systems.md

 ## Systems which depend on workers
 There are some systems which assume that the world they are in belongs to a worker.
-For example, in their `OnCreateManager` method, they get a handle of the worker using `WorkerRegistry.GetWorkerForWorld`.
+For example, in their `OnCreateManager` method, they get a reference of the worker using `WorkerRegistry.GetWorkerForWorld`.
 For these systems, you can create an instance of `UnityTestWorker` in your `[SetUp]` and dispose of it in `[TearDown]`.